 The UN Convention on the Rights of the Child sets out the rights that every child should be able to enjoy, from the right to life to the right to education.
 Despite being the most ratified human rights treaty in the world, many of these rights are still not being enforced for millions of children.

-To mark the 30th anniversary of the Convention, we're shining a light on the ways that the University is tackling the range of inequalities that impact the lives of children all over the world.
+Here, we shine a light on how our University is tackling the range of inequalities that impact the lives of children all over the world.

-Explore the themes below to discover how our researchers are working with families, communities, NGOs and policymakes to create a fairer world for children.
+Explore the themes below to discover how our researchers are working with families, communities, NGOs and policymakers to create a fairer world for children.

 Find out about our work to tackle inequality and child poverty.